© Crown copyright 2018

 The industry has committed to a package for communities that host shale development.
 This includes:

-- Operators will publish evidence each year of how they have met these commitments.
+- operators will publish evidence each year of how they have met these commitments

+Some operators have decided to go further than this, for example by providing community benefits.
 This Charter and offer to communities will be regularly reviewed as the industry develops and operators consult with communities.

 - The Community Charter, UK Onshore Oil and Gas (the trade body for companies developing shale gas and oil)